kyma-project/kyma/docs/05-technical-reference/ac-02-application-gateway-details.md

 ---
-title: Application Gateway
+title: Application Gateway details
 ---

->**CAUTION:** This document describes Application Gateway working in the alternative Compass [mode](../../../05-technical-reference/03-architecture/ac-01-application-connector-components.md).
-To learn about the default legacy mode, see the [Application Gateway architecture](../../../05-technical-reference/03-architecture/ac-03-application-gateway.md).
+>**CAUTION:** This document describes Application Gateway working in the alternative Compass [mode](03-architecture/ac-01-application-connector-components.md#application-operator).
+See the [architecture](03-architecture/ac-03-application-gateway.md) to learn about Application Gateway working in the default legacy mode.

 Application Gateway is an intermediary component between a Function or a service and an external API.